 Prohibited examples include changing ACR from a discrete 5-level scale to a discrete 9-level scale, a discrete 11-level scale, or a continuous scale.

 8 Environment

+The goal of 3DTV viewing experience should be to create the illusion of a real environment, which can be watched for an indefinite period of time by the audience with normal visual acuity.

 8.1 Maximum display crosstalk